 Your baby is getting up a lot.
 Every 2 hours, sometimes every hour.
 And, what’s up, with the fussiness and crankiness and fighting his naps!?

 Oh No, it must be a sleep regression?!
 The 4 Month Sleep Regression SUCKS!

 A sleep regression is a result of changes that are occurring in your baby.
 Your baby is developing and so many biological changes are occurring in their little brain – such as making connections with the world… and you… Those social smiles mean that your baby is connecting…connecting with you and wanting to be with you.
 Not to mention, not wanting to sleep so well.

 At 4 Months you see big changes with your baby:

-Sleep Becomes More Adult-Like: As a newborn your baby goes into deep sleep almost immediately.
+Sleep Becomes More Adult-Like: As a newborn your baby goes into a deep sleep almost immediately.
 Now, your baby goes through various stages before hitting that deep sleep mark (drowsy, light sleep and finally a deep sleep).

-You may be familiar with this if you are rocking or feeding your baby to sleep and it now takes FOREVER (about 20 minutes) to be able to finally put your baby down and if you do it too early you get an immediate wake up and you have to start ALL OVER!
+You may be familiar with this if you are rocking or feeding your baby to sleep and it now takes FOREVER (about 20 minutes) to be able to finally put your baby down and if you do it too early you get an immediate wake-up and you have to start ALL OVER!